joseph-a-levine/authoring/_posts/2024-01-13-frames-act-of-killing.md

 ---
 layout: post
-title:  "XX frames from The Act of Killing (2012)"
+title:  "24 frames from The Act of Killing (2012)"
 date:   2024-01-13
 categories: post
 ---